-- 2. Select the Spooler, and start a print job menu. - 3.
-Select the File to Print option, and enter the name of the file you wish to print. - 4.
+- 1. Type the following command: - 2.
+Select the Spooler, and start a print job menu. - 3.
+Select the File to Print option, and type the name of the file you wish to print. - 4.
 Select the Print Queue option, and select the name of the remote printer to which you wish to print.
 You are now ready to print to a remote printer.